dwinter/mmod/README.md

 ###Install

-mmod isn't on CRAN yet, so for now you can download `mmod_0.1.tar.gz` and install via the command line (or with the GUI if you'd prefer):
+mmod isn't on CRAN, so you can install the latest stable version using `install.packages("mmod")`.
+This github repository may be running ahead of the version on CRAN, if you really want the latest version you can download `mmod_*.tar.gz` and install via the command line (or with the GUI if you'd prefer):

-        $R CMD INSTALL mmod_0.1.tar.gz
+        $R CMD INSTALL mmod_*.tar.gz

 ###Usage
 Once it's up an running all you need is genepop file with your data